Privacy Policy

 Disclosure of Personal Information Outside Australia

-We may disclose personal information overseas to cloud‐service providers and analytics platforms in the United States, Singapore, and the European Union.
-By providing information, you consent to these cross‐border disclosures.
-While we're not required to ensure overseas recipients comply with Australian privacy law, we will take reasonable steps to ensure they handle data consistently with the Australian Privacy Principles.
+We may transfer data to service providers in the United States, Singapore, and the European Union.
+By providing information, you consent to these cross-border disclosures.
+While we are not required to ensure overseas recipients comply with Australian privacy law, we will take reasonable steps to ensure they handle data consistently with the Australian Privacy Principles.

 Using Our Website and Cookies

-We may collect personal information when you access our website (e.g., pages visited, time and date, IP address).
-We also use cookies and similar tracking technologies to monitor usage and remember preferences.
+We use cookies and similar tracking technologies to collect data about your browsing behaviour, including pages visited, time and date of visits, and your IP address.
+These technologies help us monitor usage and remember your preferences.
 Disabling cookies may affect website functionality.
 Any personal information collected by cookies is handled as described in this Privacy Policy.

 Security